 The Freedom Online Coalition is a group of governments committed to collaborating to advance Internet freedom.
 As Internet repression increases around the world, the Coalition provides a forum for like-minded governments to coordinate efforts and work with civil society and the private sector in a multi-stakeholder process to support the ability of individuals to exercise their human rights and fundamental freedoms online.

 Dutch Foreign Minister Uri Rosenthal launched the Coalition at a conference in The Hague in December 2011, with keynote remarks from Secretary of State Hillary Rodham Clinton.
 Since the Coalition’s launch, participating states have met regularly at an expert level to coordinate strategies to advance Internet freedom, both through multilateral organizations and in countries of concern.
 The second annual Coalition conference, hosted by the Government of Kenya in September 2012, focused on the importance of Internet freedom in fostering development.
-The Government of Tunisia will host the third conference in 2013.
+The Government of Tunisia hosted the third conference in June 2013, and Estonia will host the fourth conference in April 2014.

 Countries that join the Coalition endorse a strong declaration of support for the principle that all people enjoy the same human rights online as they do offline, including the freedoms of expression, assembly and association; the freedom of religion or belief; and the right to the protection of the law against arbitrary interference with privacy.
 Participating states dedicate themselves to areas of concrete action: